folly-ah-duh/FileMonolith/README.md

 Notes:
 * **TppMasterFileList.txt**: The tool will look up files from a text document, TppMasterFileList.txt, which lists all of the file paths (including files contained in .fpk, .fpkd, .pftxs and .sbp files), excluding those from MGO/SDD Archives.
-  * TppGeneratedFileList.txt is build automatically after using the Archive Unpacker.
+  * TppGeneratedFileList.txt is built automatically after using the Archive Unpacker.
 The user can promote TppGeneratedFileList.txt to TppMasterFileList.txt by simply changing the filename and replacing the old TppMasterFileList.txt.
   * Users can manually add file path entries into TppMasterFileList.txt, and File Proliferator will accept these paths as true MGSV file paths.
     * This may be useful if the user intends to use custom texture or script names for their mod.
+* **Check for filename updates**: If this box is checked, the tool will check the input filenames for dictionary updates.
+If an update is found, the tool will create a copy of the file with an updated name, and continue the proliferation process using the updated filename.
+    * Having up-to-date filenames is important, because File Proliferator is using TppMasterFileList.txt to match filenames with directories.
+If the name of a file is outdated, the tool won't be able to proliferate it, because it cannot locate it within TppMasterFileList.txt.
 * **Reference File**: The user can choose to select a "Reference File" for their directory structure.
 File Proliferator will search the MGSV file paths for folders that contain the Reference File, and then create a directory structure to mimic wherever that file was found.
 All of the user's input files are then copied to those folders.
   * Using a Reference File is very situational, especially if the "Set in Root of Packs" checkbox is unchecked.
   * If the "Set in Root of Packs" checkbox is checked, File Proliferator will pull the user's file to the root directory of the _fpk, _fpkd, _pftxs and _sbp folders where the Reference File was found.
 This may be useful if the user is adding hashed files to the folder of a Reference File.